Standardizing Laravel Applications at Northwestern University

 Access App

-No manual user creation.
-No data entry forms.
-No stale profile data.
+PUSH SENTNo need to deal with manual data entry forms or worry about stale profile data.
 The application's user remains perpetually in sync with the University's system of record.

 Passwordless Authentication for External Users